spiral/docs/console/configuration.md

 $ php app.php command:name
 ```

-To get list of available commands:
+To get a list of available commands:

 ```bash
 $ php app.php
 ```

-To get help about particular command:
+To get help about the particular command:

 ```bash
 $ php app.php help command:name
 ```

 ## Invoke in Application
 You can invoke console commands inside your application or application tests.
-Such approach can be useful to create
-mock data for tests or automatically pre-configure the database.
+This approach can be useful to create mock data for tests or automatically pre-configure the database.

 Use `Spiral\Console\Console` to do that:
 ```php